pptx704/domainim/README.md

   <a href="#additional-notes">Additional Notes</a>
 </p>

-Domainim is a fast domain reconnaissance tool for bounty hunters written in Nim.
+Domainim is a fast domain reconnaissance tool for organizational network scanning.
+The tool aims to provide a brief overview of an organization's structure using techniques like OSINT, bruteforcing, DNS resolving etc.

 # Features
 Current features (v1.0.1)-